AiramL/TimeOptimizedFederatedLearning/README.md

 python src/energy_consumption.py
 ```

-This script generates the results located in results/energy.
+This script generates the results located in results/energy, which we are going to plot.

 # Results